norcalbiostat/AppliedStatistics_notes/docs/04-Generalized-Linear-Models.md

 ## Number of Fisher Scoring iterations: 4
 ```

-### Probability Interpretation
+### Classification

+* Sometimes Odds Ratios can be difficult to interpret or understand.
+* Sometimes you just want to report the probability of the event occuring.
+* Or sometimes you want to predict whether or not a new individual is going to have the event.

+For all of these, we need to calculate $p_{i} = P(y_{i}=1)$, the probability of the event.

-For the above model of depression on age, income and gender the probability of depression is:
+For the main effects model of depression on age, income and gender the predicted probability of depression is:
 $$
 P(depressed) = \frac{e^{-0.676 - 0.02096*age - .03656*income + 0.92945*gender}}
 {1 + e^{-0.676 - 0.02096*age - .03656*income + 0.92945*gender}}